-II.B.4.a) Core faculty members must be designated by the program director.
-(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) There must be a minimum of two medical toxicology core physician faculty members based at the primary clinical site, including the program director.
+II.B.4.a) Core faculty members must be designated by the program director. $^{\rm (Core)}$ II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.c) The program must have at least two core faculty members, including the program director, who have completed education and are board certified in neuromuscular medicine.
+(Core) II.B.4.c).(1) At least one of these faculty members must be a neurologist.
+(Core) II.B.4.d) A core faculty member-to-fellow ratio of at least one-to-one must be maintained in programs with two or more fellows.
 (Core) II.C.
 Program Coordinator II.C.1.
 There must be a program coordinator.
+(Core) The program coordinator must be provided with dedicated time and

-(Core) II.C.2.
+- II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) II.C.2.a) At a minimum, the program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-(Core)
+(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)

+Number of Approved Fellow Positions Minimum FTE

+1-3 0.2

+4-6 0.2

+7-9 0.2

+10-12 0.25

+13-15 0.3